BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Background on CoHAs

 \subsection{The PBW theorem}

-We next recall some fundamental results for critical CoHAs from\footnote{For the extension to the $G$-equivariant case considered here, we refer the reader to \cite{preproj1}.} \cite{QEAs}.
-For ease of exposition we assume that $Q$ is symmetric, though for generic stability conditions all results are stated more generally in \cite{QEAs,preproj1}.
+We next recall some fundamental results for critical CoHAs from \cite{QEAs}.
+For ease of exposition we assume that $Q$ is symmetric, though for generic stability conditions more general results are results are stated more generally in \cite{QEAs}, to which we refer for a more leisurely presentation of what follows.